Why Don’t I Feel Like Myself Anymore? The “Mask” You Didn’t Know You Were Wearing

 Up until third grade, I was a really outgoing and confident kid.
 But everything changed very suddenly one day, a few months after I moved to a new school in a small town.

-I was in the schoolyard at recess when I saw a group of popular girls surrounding another girl, making fun of her – this girl was someone those other girls labelled a “loser” kid.
+I was in the schoolyard at recess when I saw a group of popular girls surrounding another girl, making fun of her – this girl was someone who those other girls had labelled as a “loser” kid.
 I’ve always had a soft spot for people who are being picked on, so when I saw them bullying her, I stepped in to defend her.

 In that small town, everyone knew everyone, so the label stuck with me for years, all the way up until high school.

 That experience changed me.
-I went from being outgoing and unafraid to hiding in the background of every social situation, scared of being noticed or judged.
+I went from being outgoing and unafraid to hiding in the background in every social situation, scared of being noticed or judged.
 People started calling me shy, but the truth was, I wasn’t shy at all – I was just scared.
 Scared that if I stood out again, “bad things” would happen, just like they did the first time.

 My mask of “shyness” became my defence mechanism – something I used to protect myself from further rejection.
 But I didn’t realize that by having it, it was also keeping me small.
 It stopped me from progressing forward in the ways I wanted to in life, and it stopped me from being seen and from expressing my real self to the world.